Muslim conquest of Persia: Conquest of Central Iran

 In the wake of Khalid's demise, Umar appointed Abdullah ibn Uthman as commander of the Muslim forces for the invasion of Isfahan.
-From Nahavand, Nu'man ibn Muqaarin marched to Hamadan, and then proceeded 370 kilometres (230 mi) southeast to the city of Isfahan, defeating a Sasanian army there.
-The Sassanian commander, Shahrvaraz Jadhuyih, along with another Sasanian general, was killed during the battle.
-Nu'man, reinforced by fresh troops from Busra and Kufa under the command of Abu Musa Ashaari and Ahnaf ibn Qais, then besieged the city.
+From Nahavand, Al-Nu'man ibn Muqarrin marched to Hamadan, and then proceeded 370 kilometres (230 mi) southeast to the city of Isfahan, defeating a Sasanian army there.
+The Sasanian commander, Shahrvaraz Jadhuyih, along with another Sasanian general, was killed during the battle.
+Nu'man, reinforced by fresh troops from Basra and Kufa under the command of Abu Musa al-Ash'ari and Al-Ahnaf ibn Qays, then besieged the city.
 The siege continued for a few months before the city surrendered.

-In 651, Nu'aym ibn Muqaarin, Nu'man's brother, marched northeast to Rey, Iran, about 320 kilometres (200 mi) from Hamadan, and laid siege to the city, which surrendered after fierce resistance.
+In 651, Nu'aym ibn Muqarrin, al-Nu'man's brother, marched northeast to Rey, Iran, about 320 kilometres (200 mi) from Hamadan, and laid siege to the city, which surrendered after fierce resistance.
 Nu'aym then marched 240 kilometres (150 mi) northeast toward Qom, which was captured without much resistance.
 This represented the boundary of the Isfahan region.
 Further northeast was Khurasan, and southeast lay Sistan.
 Meanwhile, Hamadan and Rey had rebelled.
 Umar sent Nu'aym, whose brother Nu'man had recently died, to Hamadan to crush the rebellion and clear Isfahan's western frontier.
 Nu'aym recaptured Hamadan after a bloody battle, and then proceeded to Rey.
 There too the Persians resisted but were defeated outside the fort, and the Muslims recaptured the city.
 The Persian citizens sued for peace, agreeing to pay the Jizya.
 From Rey, Nu'aym moved north to Tabaristan, south of the Caspian Sea.
 The ruler of Tabaristan then signed a peace treaty with the Caliphate.

 Conquest of Fars

 First Muslim invasion and the successful Sasanian counter-attack

-The Muslim invasion of Fars began in 638/9, when the Rashidun governor of Bahrain, al-'Ala' ibn al-Hadrami, having defeated some rebellious Arab tribes, seized an island in the Persian Gulf.
-Although al-'Ala' and the rest of the Arabs had been ordered to not invade Fars or its surrounding islands, he and his men continued their raids into the province.
+The Muslim invasion of Fars began in 638/9, when the Rashidun governor of Bahrain, al-Ala ibn al-Hadrami, having defeated some rebellious Arab tribes, seized an island in the Persian Gulf.
+Although al-Ala and the rest of the Arabs had been ordered to not invade Fars or its surrounding islands, he and his men continued their raids into the province.
 Al-'Ala quickly prepared an army which he divided into three groups, one under al-Jarud ibn Mu'alla, the second under al-Sawwar ibn Hammam, and the third under Khulayd ibn al-Mundhir ibn Sawa.

 When the first group entered Fars, it was quickly defeated and al-Jarud was killed.
 The same thing soon happened to the second group.
 Khulayd and the third group kept the defenders at bay, but were blocked from withdrawing to Bahrain by the Sasanians.
-Umar, having found out about al-'Ala's invasion of Fars, had him replaced with Sa'd ibn Abi Waqqas as governor.
-Umar then ordered Utbah ibn Ghazwan to send reinforcements to Khulayd.
+Umar, having found out about al-Ala's invasion of Fars, had him replaced with Sa'd ibn Abi Waqqas as governor.
+Umar then ordered Utba ibn Ghazwan to send reinforcements to Khulayd.
 Once the reinforcements arrived, Khulayd and some of his men managed to withdraw to Bahrain, while the rest withdrew to Basra.